 The Chico air monitoring site is located near commercial and residential areas on East Avenue, just east of Cohasset Road.
 The site monitors the following pollutants: meteorology, ozone, PM10, PM2.5, carbon monoxide, nitrogen dioxide, sulfur dioxide, lead, and air toxins.

-A PM2.5 continuous monitor has been in operation in Gridley on Cowee Avenue since 2001.
+A PM2.5 continuous monitor has been in operation in South Butte County on Cowee Avenue since 2001.